 Third, abide by the honor system.
 When you have knowledge of lying, cheating, or stealing on the part of another, but do nothing about it, you are endorsing sin.
 The Bible speaks of such passive behavior as "consenting" with evil (Psalm 50:18; Romans 1:32; Luke 11:48).
+If any student has knowledge of wrongdoing within the community, they are expected to report such matters to appropriate administrators.

 Jesus outlined a procedure for church discipline which can be adapted for use at JUTN (see Matthew 18:15-17).
 For example, suppose you see a young man cheating on an exam.
 Go to him privately, tell what you saw, and ask him to go voluntarily to his teacher and confess his cheating.
 Cheating voluntarily confessed will mean failure in the assignment, but probably no further action will need to be taken.
 If he refuses to do as you suggest and you are still convinced that he cheated, take one or two friends with you and confront the offender again.
 If he still refuses to do as you say, you have no other recourse than to report the incident to the teacher.
 Cheating not voluntarily confessed will lead not only to failure in the assignment, but to disciplinary action, which in turn could lead to failure in the course, and possibly to suspension from the University.
 Remember what James said, "Whoever brings back a sinner from the error of his way will save his soul from death and will cover a multitude of sins" (James 5:20, RSV).
 Acceptance of the honor system means that students will neither give nor receive help on any examination.
 Students must take responsibility for each other in the use of term papers, notebooks, and reading reports.
 On the job, students are expected to take responsibility for each other in the handling of timecards and work assignments.
+These examples help inform university procedures and expectations.